 (3) The court may on the joint application of the companies involved in the division approve the appointment of a joint expert to draw up a single report on behalf of all those companies.

-If no such appointment is made, there must be a separate expert's report to the members of each company involved in the division drawn up by a separate expert appointed on behalf
+If no such appointment is made, there must be a separate expert's report to the members of each company involved in the division drawn up by a separate expert

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 RepudiationThis Practice Note concerns repudiation and sets out what a repudiatory breach of contract means.
 It explains how a repudiatory breach goes to the core of the contract and the options or remedies available to an innocent party as a result of the other party’s repudiation, which include

 False imprisonmentLiabilityFalse imprisonment consists of the complete deprivation of liberty without a lawful basis.
 Claims will in practice be made against a public body that exercises detention powers, usually a local police force, the Secretary of State for the Home Department or the Secretary

 The Standard Provisions of the Society of Trust and Estate Practitioners (STEP)FORTHCOMING CHANGE: The Society of Trust and Estate Practitioners (STEP) is currently reviewing and revising the STEP Standard provisions and intends to release the 3rd edition later in 2021.Trustees' powersAs trusts can